bilals12/interviewpractice/security_questions.md

-# Basic Level

-These questions require fundamental knowledge of security concepts and are usually theoretical:

-## 1. Encryption and Authentication
+# 1. Encryption and Authentication

 **What is the difference between authentication vs authorization name spaces (like multi-tenant clouds or K8)?**